Cirkit Designer Logo

 Technical Specifications

-The Adafruit ESP32 Feather V2 is packed with features to support a variety of applications.
+The Adafruit ESP32 Feather V2 is packed with features to support a wide range of applications.
 Below are its key technical details:

 • Clock Speed: Up to 240 MHz